 • Where ΔH is the change in enthalpy

-• Q1/Q2 is the internal energy of the system at an initial time and final time
+• U1/U2 are the internal energies of the system at the initial and final states

-• V1/V2 are the volumes at the initial and final times
+• V1/V2 are the volumes at the initial and final states

-To calculate enthalpy, also known as a change in enthalpy or delta h, take the difference in internal energy, then add the pressure multiplied by the change in volume to the result.
+To calculate the change in enthalpy (ΔH) using the constant-pressure form, take the change in internal energy (ΔU = U₂ − U₁) and add the pressure multiplied by the change in volume (pΔV).

 Enthalpy Definition

-Enthalpy changes in both endothermic or exothermic reactions.
-An endothermic reaction is an act of absorbing energy to change states, and an exothermic reaction is an act of releasing energy or heat.
-The change in enthalpy will be positive for endothermic and negative for exothermic.
+Enthalpy changes in both endothermic and exothermic reactions.
+An endothermic reaction absorbs energy, and an exothermic reaction releases energy (often as heat).
+The change in enthalpy will be positive for endothermic and negative for exothermic (for reactions written in the direction shown).

 How to calculate Enthalpy?